Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 | Unavailable             | Monitoring instance configured but not responding | Unavailable    | Learn More    |
 | Available               | Monitoring instance configured and responding     | Available      | View Metrics  |

 The `Metrics` indicator carries the capability-specific readiness state.
-If no endpoints are currently sending throughput data, the card still stays `Available` while the indicator is yellow.
+If no endpoints are sending throughput data, the card stays `Available` while the indicator is yellow.

 ## Manual Testing with Mock Scenarios